EssesDev/psg_video_navigator/README.md

 MIT License.
 All dependencies (Tkinter, OpenCV, PyAutoGUI, Pillow) are open-source with compatible licenses.

 ## Contributing
+This is a portfolio project with limited maintenance.
 Pull requests are welcome!
 For major changes, please open an issue first to discuss.